AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

 * Update your tag property with the Journey Optimizer - Decisioning extension.
 * Update your schema to capture proposition events.
 * Validate setup in Assurance.
-* Create a simple A/B test in Target.
+* Create an offer decision, based on offers in Journey Optimizer - Decision Management.
-* Update your app to include the Optimize extension.
+* Update your app to include the Optimizer extension.
 * Implement offers from Decision Management in your app.